x4dr/Fen/endworld/mecha/systems/armor.md

 - Having [Blueprints](endworld/crafting)

 A Mech has sectors, that need to be armored and often layer armor.
-Weight is given per sector.
+Armor weight per sector is chosen during construction.
 A Segment of armor is one Type of armor with a specified weight.
 A Sector can have multiple armor segments, but they need to be ordered.
 Segments process damage from outside in, canceling the damage propagation if the damage is fully absorbed.
 If not otherwise given, repair rolls below 5 lower structure.